Logiqx/wca-ipy/docs/Future_Options.md

 Finally, it is worth saying that it is still hoped that the earlier proposal for official senior rankings will one day become a reality.

+The interim proposal can potentially be implemented in a matter of weeks whereas the proposal for official rankings is likely to take months or even years.